taminomara/psql-hooks/Detailed.md

   `PASSWORD_TYPE_PLAINTEXT` for a plaintext password.
 * <i>Datum</i> <b>validuntil_time</b> — date upon which this password expires.
 * <i>bool</i> <b>validuntil_null</b> — a flag that is true if and only if
-  the `validuntil_time` parameter is not set (i.e. a null date is passed).
+  the password have no expiration date (i.e. a null date is passed).

 <a name="ClientAuthentication_hook" href="#ClientAuthentication_hook">#</a> <i>void</i> <b>ClientAuthentication_hook</b>(port, status) [<>](https://github.com/postgres/postgres/blob/master/src/include/libpq/auth.h#L27 "Source")

-Short description of this hook.

-Remember to mention when it's called, what should it do, what inputs supplied to this hook, what output is expected and (shortly) how postgres changes its behavior based on received output.
+Hook for plugins to control the authentication process.

+Called after finishing user authentication (regardless of whether authentication succeed or not).

+This hook will be called for every connection that passed authentication.
+However, it is not guaranteed to be called if there are issues with the connection itself.
+For example, SSL verification failure or pg_hba.conf check failure will close the connection without calling this hook.

 *Inputs:*

-Briefly describe hook inputs.
-Are inputs preprocessed somehow before calling the hook?
-Are there any special input states?
-Can they be null (e.g. `nullptr`)?

-* <i>Port *</i> <b>port</b> — ...
+* <i>Port *</i> <b>port</b> — full info about the connection and
+  the connected user.
-* <i>int</i> <b>status</b> — ...
+* <i>int</i> <b>status</b> — a standard status code. `STATUS_OK` (`0`)

-*Output:*

-This hook does not produce any output.
-Describe, what exactly it should do.
-Maybe, it should throw an error via a standard `ereport(ERROR, ...)`?
-Maybe, there are some mutable inputs this hook should change?

-*Use-cases:*

-It you can think of any use-cases for this hook, spell it out.
-If no, delete this section.
+  if authentication successful.

 <a name="ExecutorCheckPerms_hook" href="#ExecutorCheckPerms_hook">#</a> <i>bool</i> <b>ExecutorCheckPerms_hook</b>(rangeTabls, abort) [<>](https://github.com/postgres/postgres/blob/master/src/include/executor/executor.h#L90 "Source")